ImageMagick/Usage-Markdown/filter/index.md

 Box+5

 > ![](../img_www/expert.gif)![](../img_www/space.gif)
+> :EXPERT:
-> The [Scale Operator](../resize/#scale) also produces similar results, but with some pixel color mixing, when enlarging, unless enlarging by a integer scaling factor.
+> The [Scale Operator](../resize/#scale) also produces similar results, but with some pixel color mixing, when enlarging, unless enlarging by an integer scaling factor.

 #### Triangle {#triangle}

 [![\[IM Output\]](graph_filter_triangle.gif)](graph_filter_triangle.jpg) The '**Triangle**' or '`Bilinear`' interpolation filter just takes the interpolation of the nearest neighborhood one step further.
-Instead of just directly averaging the nearby pixels together, as '`Box`' does, it weights them according to how close the new pixels position is to the the original pixels within the neighborhood (or '*support*' region).
+Instead of just directly averaging the nearby pixels together, as '`Box`' does, it weights them according to how close the new pixel's position is to the the original pixel's within the neighborhood (or '*support*' region).
 The closer the new pixel is to a source image pixel, the more color that pixel contributes.

 This produces a more global averaging of colors when images are being reduced in size.